ericcornelissen/svgo-action/docs/outputs.md

 # SVGO Action Outputs

-This file contains the documentation about the output values of the SVGO Action.

 The table below list every output available to you in the steps following the SVGO Action.